nogibjj/rmr62_azure_databricks/README.md

 Function to create a Table on a Databricks SQL Warehouse and load data into it.The data is transformed from a CSV file with appropriate format changes made.

-dataset -> Link to CSV FIle to Load
+dataset -> Link to CSV FIle to load

 db_name -> Desired name for table